ONLYOFFICE/personal.onlyoffice.com/README.md

 gatsby develop
 ```

-Open [http://localhost:9000](http://localhost:9000) with your browser to see the result.
+Open [http://localhost:9000](http://localhost:9000) in your browser to see the result.

 ### Build